-- 6.1 Licensed premises, especially those operating late at night and in the early hours of the morning, can sometimes cause a range of nuisances impacting on people living, working or sleeping in the vicinity of the premises. - 6.2 The Council in its role as the licensing authority, is keen, where it is able, to protect the amenity of residents and businesses in the vicinity of licensed premises, and for these purposes 'vicinity' is taken to mean the immediate area around licensed premises.
-As the Council is fully aware of the importance of the licensed trade to the local economy and its culture and leisure aspirations, it will aim to work together with all other persons, statutory agencies and licensed businesses to ensure a mutual and productive co-existence. - 6.3.
-When considering licence applications, where relevant representations have been received the Council will take into account measures proposed by the applicant to promote the prevention of nuisance and/or anti-social behaviour.
-In particular the Council may consider the following matters, where relevant: - prevention of noise and vibration escaping from the premises, including music, noise from ventilation equipment, and human voices (e.g. the installation of soundproofing, air conditioning, acoustic lobbies and sound limitation devices); - preventing disturbance by customers arriving at or leaving the premises, particularly between 11pm and 7am; - preventing queuing by pedestrians or vehicular traffic, or if some queuing is inevitable then ensuring the queues are diverted away from neighbouring premises, or are otherwise managed, to prevent disturbance or obstruction; - ensuring staff leave the premises quietly; - arrangements for parking by patrons and staff, and the effect of the parking on local residents: - provision for public transport (including taxis and private hire vehicles) for patrons; - whether licensed taxis or private hire vehicles are likely to disturb local residents; - whether routes to and from the premises on foot, by car or other services pass residential premises; - the installation of any special measures where licensed premises are, or are proposed to be, located near sensitive premises such as nursing homes, hospitals, hospices or places of worship; - the use of gardens and other open-air areas; - the location of external lighting, including security lighting that is installed inappropriately; - other appropriate measures to prevent nuisance, (e.g. registered door supervisors, the use of CCTV); - how the premises address refuse storage or disposal problems, or additional litter (including fly posters and illegal placards); - the history of previous nuisance complaints proved against the premises, particularly where statutory action has been taken. - 6.4 The Council is keen to stress, however, that as well as the licensing function there are other mechanisms for addressing issues of unruly behaviour that occur away from licensed premises.
-These include: - planning controls; - powers to designate parts of the District as places where alcohol may not be consumed publicly and the confiscation of alcohol in these areas; - police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise;
+- prevention of noise and vibration escaping from the premises, including music, noise from ventilation equipment, and human voices (e.g. the installation of soundproofing, air conditioning, acoustic lobbies and sound limitation devices); - preventing disturbance by customers arriving at or leaving the premises, particularly between 11pm and 7am; - preventing queuing by pedestrians or vehicular traffic, or if some queuing is inevitable then ensuring the queues are diverted away from neighbouring premises, or are otherwise managed, to prevent disturbance or obstruction; - ensuring staff leave the premises quietly; - arrangements for parking by patrons and staff, and the effect of the parking on local residents; - provision for public transport (including taxis and private hire vehicles) for patrons; - whether licensed taxis or private hire vehicles are likely to disturb local residents; - whether routes to and from the premises on foot, by car or other services pass residential premises; - the installation of any special measures where licensed premises are, or are proposed to be, located near sensitive premises such as nursing homes, hospitals, hospices or places of worship; - the use of gardens and other open-air areas; - the location of external lighting, including security lighting that is installed inappropriately; - other appropriate measures to prevent nuisance, (e.g. registered door supervisors, the use of CCTV); - how the premises address refuse storage or disposal problems, or additional litter (including fly posters and illegal placards); - the history of previous nuisance complaints proved against the premises, particularly where statutory action has been taken.

+65.4 The Council is keen to stress, however, that as well as the licensing function there are other mechanisms for addressing issues of unruly behaviour that occur away from licensed premises.
+These include:

-- police enforcement of the normal law with regard to disorder and anti-social behaviour; - the power of the police, other responsible authorities, or a local business or resident to request a review of the licence or certificate; - enforcement action against those selling alcohol to people who are already drunk.
+- planning controls; - powers to designate parts of the District as places where alcohol may not be consumed publicly and the confiscation of alcohol in these areas; - police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise; - police enforcement of the normal law with regard to disorder and anti-social behaviour; - the power of the police, other responsible authorities, or a local business or resident to request a review of the licence or certificate;

+enforcement action against those selling alcohol to people who are already drunk.

-7. PROTECTION OF CHILDREN FROM HARM
+76. PROTECTION OF CHILDREN FROM HARM